rawazrauf/iraq-farms-health/README.md

 ## What it does

+- **Find my location.** Don't know your field's coordinates?
+Tap the location button and the map jumps to where you're standing, so you can find your own field on the map.
 - **Tap a field, see its health.** Field boundaries come from the open [Fields of the World](https://fieldsofthe.world/) dataset.
 Tap any field and the tool reads recent Sentinel-2 satellite imagery to calculate its NDVI (a standard measure of plant health).
 - **Two-year history.** A month-by-month chart shows how the field's vegetation has changed over the past two years.
 - **Year-on-year comparison.** See at a glance whether this season is greener or drier than the last.
+- **Moisture reading.** Alongside vegetation health, the tool reads the field's canopy moisture (NDMI) and tells you whether it's wetter or drier than nearby fields.
+- **Field size.** Each field's area is shown in donums.
 - **Health map overlay.** Colour every visible field by its current health at once — green for healthy, red for stressed — to spot problems across a whole area.
+- **See where the farmland is.** Zoomed out to the whole country, a density layer shows where fields are concentrated, before individual fields become tappable.
 - **Save & rank your fields.** Bookmark fields you care about, and see which of your fields improved most since last year.
+- **Shareable field report.** Generate a clean image report for any field — its health, trend, moisture, size, and a small map with roads and place names for context — to save or share.
 - **Verify anything.** Each reading links out to the free Copernicus Browser, opened on the same field and date, so you can check the numbers yourself.

 ## Who it's for